bacontime/blog-mirror/art/isomorphic.md

 ## Hexagonal Isomorphic Keyboards.

-There are a number of ways (28 to be exact) to arrange notes on a hexagonal grid in an isomorphic way.
+There are a number of ways to arrange notes on a hexagonal grid in an isomorphic way.

 Each possible isomorphic layout can be specified by a pair (α,β) which describes the shift in semitones when moving in each direction.